datastax/csharp-driver/README.md

 ### User defined types mapping

-You can map your [User Defined Types][udt] to your application entities.
+You can map your [Cassandra User Defined Types][udt] to your application entities.

 For a given udt
 ```cql